Qalander/KeyHunt-Cuda/README.md

 ## ToDo

+- Save current state to work file and continue from it.
-- Add feature to search in given key-space range.
+- Decrement from end range to start range.
+- Stop on range completion.

 # Usage